-Are you tired of working the same job you’ve sworn you’d quit countless times?
-Are you stuck in a rut and envious of the exciting lives of your more successful friends?
-Instead of dwelling on their care-free Saturday morning hikes and huge retirement accounts, you might want to examine the ways in which they approach problems and opportunities to learn their key to success.
+Are you tired of working the same job you’ve sworn to quit countless times?
+You might be stuck in a rut — and your more successful friends have noticed.
+You might envy their Saturday morning hikes and large retirement accounts, but it might simply be a result of not approaching problems or opportunities like they do.

 You know that friend you’re always hitting up for money?
 Well, that friend thinks you’d really benefit from a budget.
-Fortunately, making one is pretty easy thanks to technology.
+Fortunately, making one just takes a little commitment.

-“Find an app or system that works well for you, such as Mint, You Need A Budget or just an Excel spreadsheet,” said Kate Holmes, a certified financial planner and director of stakeholder engagement at Financial Planning Standards Board Ltd. “Import the last few months of all checking, debit and credit card transactions, and see where things are at.
+“Find an app or system that works well for you, such as Mint, You Need A Budget or just an Excel spreadsheet,” said Kate Holmes, a certified financial planner and Belmore Financial founder.
+“Import the last few months of all checking, debit and credit card transactions, and see where things are at.
 You’ll likely be surprised by some of the category totals.”

 Holmes encourages you to consider how much happiness each budget item brings you, as means of tracking down unnecessary expenses.
 Here’s a breakdown she recommends:

-- 50 percent of your take-home pay for food, housing and necessities
+- 50% of your take-home pay for food, housing and necessities

-- 20 percent for paying off debt and building savings
+- 20% for paying off debt and building savings

 You Don’t Save Enough

-Utilize your workplace retirement plan and take advantage of your employer’s matching program.
-Experts recommend saving 10 to 15 percent of your gross pay for retirement.
+Utilize your workplace retirement plan and take advantage of your employer’s matching program, said consumer finance expert Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
+Gallegos recommends saving 10% to 15% of your gross pay for retirement.
 If you can’t swing that, just start with what’s manageable for you.

-The financially savvy view credit cards as a convenience, not a debit account.
-According to Experian’s annual credit study, the average American has $6,354 racked up in credit card debt.
+The financially savvy see credit cards as a convenience, not a debit account.
+A GOBankingRates survey found that 50% of Americans have credit card debt.
 If you carry a high balance month to month and have high interest rates, you’re paying a premium for the same purchases your debt-free friends make.

 You Don’t Invest